 The Pompano lab is funded by a prestigious Individual Biomedical Research Award from The Hartwell Foundation and received the national Starter Grant Award from the Society of Analytical Chemists of Pittsburgh in 2016.
 In 2017, the lab was awarded an NIH R01 to develop hybrids of microfluidics and lymph node tissue to study inflammation.
 Dr. Pompano is also active in advocating for continued funding for education and biomedical research on Capitol Hill.

+Dr. Pompano is an Assistant Professor in the Departments of Chemistry and Biomedical Engineering at the University of Virginia.
 Please see the Pompano Lab website for an up-to-date list of publications and news: www.pompanolab.com.